Enumeration and Identification of Unique 3D Spatial Topologies of Interconnected Engineering Systems Using Spatial Graphs: SPATIAL GRAPHS

 The study of graphs in 3-space has been mathematically formalized using \textit{spatial graphs} \cite{Flapan2016RecentDI, Taylor2019AbstractlyPS, Flapan2012SpatialGW}, which we now describe.
 Suppose $G$ is a graph, that is, a set of vertices and a set of edges, where an edge is just a pair of vertices.
 (Edges are undirected and multiple edges between the same pair of vertices are allowed.)
 A \textit{spatial embedding} of a graph $G$ is a set of points (nodes) in $\mathbf{R}^{3}$ corresponding to the vertices of $G$, and a set of smooth arcs (links) corresponding to the edges of $G$ that join appropriate pairs of vertices; here, each arc meets the vertices only at its two endpoints, and it intersects other arcs only at these vertices.
 Collectively, these points and arcs form a \textit{spatial graph} with underlying (abstract) graph $G$.
 More formally, the spatial embedding is a function $f:G \rightarrow \mathbf{R}^{3}$, whose image $\tilde{G}:= f(G)$ is the spatial graph.
 See Figure~\ref{SG_Representation}(a) for a sample spatial graph.
 The natural topological notion of equivalence for spatial graphs is \textit{isotopy}, when two spatial graphs $\tilde{G}_1$ and $\tilde{G}_2$ can be continuously deformed from one to the other without any arc passing through another arc or itself. \\

 Spatial graphs are a natural extension of knot theory, which is the study of circles embedded in $\mathbf{R}^{3}$, since we can put vertices on a knot to make it into a spatial graph.
 While the study of knot theory has its origin in the physics of the late 19th century \cite{HosteThistleWeeks1998}, spatial graph theory has its roots in chemistry~\cite{Liang1994, Flapan2013} and is different from graph theory because graph theory studies abstract graphs while spatial graph theory studies embeddings of graphs in $\mathbf{R}^{3}$ or even in other 3-manifolds~\cite{FLAPAN1995, Mellor2018InvariantsOS, Fleming2006AnIT}.
-This theory was used in polymer stereochemistry~\cite{Liang1994, Rapenne2000} and molecular biology (e.g.,~protein folding) to distinguish different topological isomers.
-A folded protein can be thought of as a spatial graph where residues are the nodes and edges connect the residues in close proximity. \\
+This theory was used in polymer stereochemistry~\cite{Liang1994, Rapenne2000}, ecology research~\cite{Dale2017}, and molecular biology (e.g.,~protein classification and protein structure prediction~\cite{Tunyasuvunakool2021, Song2022, Heal2018, Huan2003MiningSM} using deep learning) to distinguish different topological isomers.
+A folded protein can be thought of as a spatial graph where residues are the nodes and edges connect the residues in close proximity.
+This article's goal is to improve and tailor the immense potential of these representations in developing new engineering design automation methods.\\

 If a spatial graph is projected onto a plane, then some arcs (edges) may appear to cross in the projection.
 If information about which arc is on top at the apparent crossings is omitted, the projection is called a \textit{shadow} of the spatial graph, as shown in Fig.~\ref{SG_Representation}(b).
 If we keep track of which arc is on top at each apparent crossing, the projection or planar representation is called a \textit{diagram} of the spatial graph, as shown in Fig.~\ref{SG_Representation}(c).
 In other words, diagrams are the images of embedded graphs under a projection $\mathbf{R}^{3} \rightarrow \mathbf{R}^{2}$ whose singularities are a finite number of crossings of edges equipped with over-under crossing information.
 Hence, many different spatial diagrams of a spatial graph $G$ may have the same shadow.
-We can produce this family of spatial graph diagrams (SGDs) by assigning all possible permutations of overstrand or understrand information.\\
+We can produce this family of spatial graph diagrams (SGDs) by assigning all possible permutations of overstrand or understrand information.